 Masai Mara stretches across an area of 580 square miles (1,510 sq km).
-It represents the norther most portion of the Mara-Serengeti ecosystem.
+It represents the northernmost portion of the Mara-Serengeti ecosystem.
 The Sand River, Talek River, and the Mara River are the primary rivers draining waters of the reserve.
 The park is divided into two main areas the inner portion which features pristine wilderness and the outer portion which allows for cattle of the Masai people to graze.

 The Masai Mara is a portion of the larger Mara Ecosystem which combines the Koiyaki, Lemek, Ol Chorro Oirowua, Olkinyei, Siana, Maji Moto, Naikara, Ol Derkesi, Kerinkani, Oloirien, and Kimintet protective ranches.
 All of these efforts work together recognizing the significance of protecting the wilderness and wildlife that live in the region.

 Although the plains and wooded areas are beautiful, the wildlife is the reason travelers visit Masai Mara.
 Most people target the months between July and October with hopes of experiencing the wildebeest migration through the park.